Beverley Flynn

-Beverley Flynn (born 9 June 1966) is an Irish retired Fianna Fáil politician who was a Teachta Dála (TD) for the Mayo constituency from 1997 to 2011.
+Beverley Flynn (born 9 June 1966) is an Irish former Fianna Fáil politician who was a Teachta Dála (TD) for the Mayo constituency from 1997 to 2011.

 Early life and political career

-She is the daughter of the former Fianna Fáil minister and European commissioner, Pádraig Flynn, who once famously described her as a "class act".
+She is the daughter of the former Fianna Fáil minister and European commissioner, Pádraig Flynn, who once described her as a "class act".
 She first stood for election in the June 1994 Mayo West by-election as the Fianna Fáil candidate, but was not successful.
 The by-election was caused by the appointment of her father as Ireland's European commissioner and was won by Michael Ring of Fine Gael.
 She was first elected to Dáil Éireann at the 1997 general election, as a Fianna Fáil TD for the Mayo constituency.
 In 2003, given that her marriage to John Cooper had ended some time previously, she requested that the media refer to her as Beverley Flynn rather than Beverley Cooper-Flynn.

 Libel action

 The RTÉ journalist Charlie Bird claimed in a report that, while an employee of National Irish Bank, Flynn had assisted clients of the bank in evading tax by funnelling undeclared income to Clerical Medical schemes based in the Isle of Man.
 She denied the claims and sued RTÉ, Bird and retired farmer James Howard for libel in the High Court in 2001.
 The jury found that although RTÉ had not proved its case (it was a different employee who had handled Howard's account), the allegations were found to be substantially true (that RTÉ had proved Flynn had encouraged others to avail of illegal investment schemes).
-Thus, despite Flynn technically winning the case, she was awarded no damages as her reputation was not materially damage), along with costs being awarded against her.
+Thus, despite Flynn technically winning the case, she was awarded no damages as her reputation was not materially damaged), along with costs being awarded against her.
 Flynn appealed against the decision to the Supreme Court, where she lost.